Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 It all started with an architecture pattern that turned into really powerful tools and a whole industry of products out there.
 Among the abilities are the following:

-- It’s an Edge Service – i.e. can sit on the edge of your network
+- It’s an **Edge Service** – i.e. can sit on the edge of your network
-- It’s a Proxy - it serves as a single access point, exposing a single address to the clients
+- It’s a **Proxy** - it serves as a single access point, exposing a single address to the clients
-- It’s a Reverse Proxy - it is usually deployed infront of many other services
+- It’s a **Reverse Proxy** - it is usually deployed infront of many other services
-- It’s a Level 7 load balancer – or even more than that as it can make routing decisions not only based on HTTP headers or content, but also based on custom logic
+- It’s a **Level 7 load balancer** – or even more than that as it can make routing decisions not only based on HTTP headers or content, but also based on custom logic
-- It’s a Router - it can decide where to route a request to.
+- It’s a **Router** - it can decide where to route a request to.
 A client doesn't need to know which service exactly is being addressed
-- It provides Access Control - one of the key abilities is to allow or prevent access to your APIs
+- It provides **Access Control** - one of the key abilities is to allow or prevent access to your APIs
-- It can translate protocols and formats - while outside clients most likely use HTTP and JSON, inside in your system you might use different protocols and formats like maybe Protocol Buffers or Messaging Systems
+- It can **translate protocols and formats** - while outside clients most likely use HTTP and JSON, inside in your system you might use different protocols and formats like maybe Protocol Buffers or Messaging Systems
-- It takes care of common functionality and help separate concerns in your architecture
+- It takes care of common functionality and help **separate concerns** in your architecture
-- It can be an API Orchestrator - you can orchestrate different APIs into one single API endpoint
+- It can be an **API Orchestrator** - you can orchestrate different APIs into one single API endpoint
-- It can help to slice and dice a portfolio of APIs to better suit certain use cases (ex.
-Backend-for-Frontend)
+- It can help to slice and dice a portfolio of APIs to better suit certain use cases (ex. **Backend-for-Frontend**)
-- Provide an API Portal
+- Provide an **API Portal**
 - The silver bullet for all your problems (Quote: Vendor XYZ)

 ## Common Patterns

-### The "Olden Days"
+### In The "Olden Days"

 API Gateways as an architecture pattern was canonized with the arrival of microservices architecture, but it was a well known technique long before that.
 With the arrival of mobile and Ajax, as well as REST becoming fashionable, an API Gateway was often built a separate Application that was forwarding API Calls from the outside.
 Maybe you mapped to a legacy SOAP API or to another legacy stack.